apache/cassandra-java-driver/README.md

 **Feeback requested:** help us focus our efforts, provide your input on the [Platform and Runtime Survey](http://goo.gl/forms/qwUE6qnL7U) (we kept it short).

-## Maven
+## Getting the driver

-The last release of the driver is available on Maven Central.
+The latest release of the driver is available on Maven Central.
 You can install it in your application using the following Maven dependency:

 ```xml